natashaclerkin/singularartistsMS1/README.md

 I decided that the links would also be strategically placed in the intended journey the user should follow. i.e. About->Artists->Events->Contact.
 This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented gaining the trust of the user propelling them towards the contact section.

 ### Skeleton
-- [Wireframes](assets/wireframes/wireframes.pdf "Singular Artists Wireframe"): Website contains 4 sections; About (Who We Are), Artists (Who We Represent), Events and a Get In Touch section.
+- [Wireframes](assets/wireframes/wireframes.pdf "Singular Artists Wireframes"): Website contains 4 sections; About (Who We Are), Artists (Who We Represent), Events and a Get In Touch section.
 I had originally thought about creating a website with a homepage and 4 separate pages but later decided to compile all sections into a single page website to create a better flow.
 - Fixed navigation bar and footer.
 Nav bar contains links pointing to each individual section and the footer contains contact, copyright info and Social Media icons.
 I also wanted to add a link to allow the user to jump back to the top instead of scrolling to help with UX.

 ### Surface

 The company logo incorporates the vibrant dual colours of white and bright pink.
 The promoters selected the striking colours to convey a sense of confidence and excitement as a reflection of their industry.
 I wanted the brand colours to feature as the accent colours in the CTA's to connect the brand with the actions taken by the user.
-To allow the CTA's and brand colours to stand out and gain the attention of the user, I wanted to keep the rest of the site monochrome with a white background and black and grey text.
+To allow the CTA's and brand colours to stand out and gain the attention of the user, I wanted to keep the majority of the site monochrome with black and white text and teal to tie the colours together.
 This also allows the website to appear less cluttered and minimalistic adding to the overall UX.
 This color scheme was chosen to create a sleek and modern feel in keeping with the brand.

  typography and design elements will be used?